 Diesel Mechanic Program Objectives

-These programs’ main objective is to prepare you for an entry level position as a diesel mechanic.
-They will teach you all aspects of being a diesel mechanic and give you the tools to succeed.
+The main objective of these programs is to prepare you for an entry-level position as a diesel mechanic.
+They are designed to teach you all aspects of a diesel mechanic's job, and to give you the tools to succeed.

 Diesel mechanic programs also will teach you ‘soft skills’, like communication, problem-solving, and critical thinking.